danieldong51/nuggets-game/server/README.md

 The server can only accept up to 26 players, and one spectator.
 If a new player wants to join when we already have maximum number of players, they will receive a QUIT message.

-The server terminates when all the gold is collected or all the joined players have quit.
+The server terminates when all the gold is collected or all the 26 players have joined and quit.